dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 ICP and BTC are two separate tokens so there is no protocol way to convert one to another.
 Typically people who want to exchange one for the other use exchanges.

-### How high are the fees to send ckBTC?
+### What are the average ckBTC transfer fees?

 The transaction fees for ckBTC on the Internet Computer (ICP) are designed to be minimal.
-It is set at 0.0000001 ckBTC, which is equivalent to less than a cent or 10 satoshis.
-Users only need to pay the transaction fees of the Bitcoin network when converting Bitcoins to ckBTC or vice versa.
+It is currently configured to at 0.0000001 ckBTC, which is equivalent to less than a cent or 10 satoshis.

 When calling `retrieve_btc`, the formula for the ckBTC minter fee is determined as follows:
 ```